USTLibraries/Discovery-Loader-Widget/README.md

 New!
 June 2017!
 Course Reserve searches are in beta (I don't have data to fully test against yet)

-Coming soon: css enhancements for small widths (like if the search box is placed in a narrow column).
+New!
+September 2017!
+CSS enhancements for small widths (like if the search box is placed in a narrow column) and ability to add a custom link.

+Coming Winter 2017: Multi select facets

 Just use primo.js and primo.css files